-The Web Content Accessibility Guidelines (WCAG) 2.1, drawn up by a working group of the World Wide Wec Consortium, consist of a set of technology independent guidelines and success criteria to help make web content accessible to, and usable by, persons with disabilities.
+The Web Content Accessibility Guidelines (WCAG) 2.1 is drawn up by a working group of the World Wide Web Consortium.
+It consists of a set of technology-independent guidelines and success criteria to help make web content accessible to, and usable by, persons with disabilities.

 As an introduction, the consortium provides a series of sections and supporting documents:

 The guidelines are graded according to three conformance levels: Level A (lowest), Level AA, and Level AAA (highest).
 Briefly, the levels are defined as follows:

 When creating your site, you should determine the overall level to which you would like your site to conform.

 Guideline 1.1 Text Alternatives: Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols, or simpler language.